 Wall and Floor Tiling NVQ Courses

-All you need to know about Wall and Floor Tiling NVQ’s and how to get them.
+All you need to know about Wall and Floor Tiling NVQ’s, Tiling CSCS Cards and how to get them.

 If you need Wall and Floor Tiling NVQ courses at Level 2 or Level 3, there are a number of routes you can take, depending on your experience.
+Tiling NVQ’s obtained on these courses will get you the Tiling CSCS Card.
 You can count on SuperSkills to give you Free, Impartial advice at all times.
 Don’t forget, you are welcome to call us on 01845 527 445 to find out more at any time!

 What are National Vocational Qualifications?